YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 `succ` can be applied to build larger size indicators, e.g., `(succ (succ five))` is for seven parameters.

-The answer handler is a type convertor from the OCanren internal representation to a user-level representation.
-When there is no free logic variables we use `project`.
-The `Not_a_value` exeption (provided by Logic) is thrown if we use project but as the handler the answer contains free logic variables.
+The answer handler is a type converter from the OCanren internal representation to a user-level representation.
+When there is no free logic variables in the answer we use `project`.
+The `Not_a_value` exeption (provided by Logic) is thrown if we use `project` as the handler but the answer contains free logic variables: in this case some other handler shall be used.

 The `run` function and the size indicators are provided by Core.
 Basic answer handlers are provided by Logic.